mssola/conventions/cpp.md

 This also applies to constructors where every parameter after the first has a default value.
 The rationale behind this is that with this we avoid nasty implicit conversions.
-Using `explicit` for constructors with no arguments or with constructors with more than one argument with no default value, is pointless.
+Using `explicit` for constructors with no arguments or for constructors with more than one argument with no default value, is pointless.

 ### Getters & setters